MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

-An applied overview of digital marketing tools and strategy, emphasizing the diverse ways that contemporary marketers use digital channels to achieve strategic business objectives.
+An applied overview of modernized digital marketing tools and strategy, emphasizing the diverse ways that contemporary marketers use information technology through digital channels such as social media and the Internet to achieve strategic business objectives.

 MGT 6315.
 Marketing Analysis.
 3 Credit Hours.

-This course seeks to impart an understanding of the various applied multivariate techniques available for analyzing and interpreting marketing data.
+This course seeks to impart an understanding of the various applications of pricing, advertising, platform ecosystems, and social media marketing available for analyzing and interpreting marketing data and analytics .

 MGT 6320.
 Building Implementable Market Response Models.
 3 Credit Hours.